bcgov/networkpolicy-migration-workshop/README.md

 | C    | The port number exposed by the Pod |
 | D    | The return code of the command: `0` means the pods can communicate, while `124` means the pods cannot communicate on the given protocol / port |
 | E    | The delay in seconds the command will wait before failing |

+## Need More Help?

+If you need more help after reading this please ask questions in the `#devops-how-to` or do a quick search through [these issues](https://github.com/BCDevOps/OpenShift4-Migration/issues) in or OCP4 migration Q&A repo.